Medical Student clerkship

 This is ideal for students with an interest in pediatrics, family medicine, or medical genetics.

-MEDECK 604 (click on site assignment to see schedule)
+MEDECK 604 (click on site assignment to see sample schedules)

 MEDECK 616 - Advanced Rotation

 MEDECK 616 site schedules vary according to the length of the rotation and amount of credits being earned.
-After you have registered for MEDECK 616, you may contact Heather Bottomley to arrange your specific schedule.
+After you have registered for MEDECK 616, you may contact Stephanie Timm to arrange your specific schedule.